Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/plan-provisioning.md

 Plans can be provisioned by making a request using your partner token from the step above along with local_user, siteurl, and plan parameters.

+### Pending Activation

+We will create a "Pending Activation" if the WordPress site isn't connected to Jetpack or isn't responding at the moment of provisioning.
+A pending activation:

+* Will automatically be attached to the site when it connects to Jetpack (identified by the `siteurl` parameter used in the request).
+* Lasts for 14 days.
+If the Pending Activation hasn't been "claimed" within 14 days, then we will see it as invalid and will require a new provisioning attempt.

 ### Endpoint information (/provision)

 - __Method__: POST